Spartan Cruiser: Development

-The Mailplane had seen no commercial interest, so the design was re-worked as a passenger carrier.
-This re-designed aircraft was designated the Spartan Cruiser, and the prototype (G-ABTY) first flew in May 1932, piloted by Louis Strange.
-The original three-engined low-wing format had been retained, but the plywood fuselage was replaced with an all-metal fuselage to carry six passengers and two crew.
+The Mailplane reportedly generated no commercial interest, so the design was re-worked as a passenger carrier.
+This was designated the Spartan Cruiser, and the prototype (G-ABTY) first flew in May 1932, piloted by Louis Strange.
+The original three-engined low-wing layout had been retained, however, the plywood fuselage was substituted for by an all-metal fuselage that could accommodate six passengers and two crew.